5 injured in shooting in Mount Vernon Walmart

 Police said they did not know the current conditions of the people injured.

-Mount Vernon police said in a press release there was no sign the shooters entered the store to create an “active threat event.”
+Mount Vernon police said in a press release that there was no sign the men entered the store to create an “active threat event.”